[2026] Autumn Songs for People in Their 60s: Classic Tracks Perfect for the Deepening Fall

 - Recommended winter songs for people in their 60s.
 Timeless masterpieces of winter songs.

-- [2025] A roundup of autumn songs for people in their 50s.
-Showa-era classics that bring back those days
+- [2026] A collection of autumn songs for people in their 50s.
+Showa-era classics that bring back memories of those days

 - Spring songs for people in their 60s: A collection of classic tracks about cherry blossoms and farewells